grange85/ahfow-www/_posts/2019/2019-10-13-on-fire-30-side-2-track-2-another-day.md

 <figure class="caption aligncenter"><iframe width="560" height="315" src="https://www.youtube.com/embed/dYaeS6FhKs4" frameborder="0" allowfullscreen></iframe><figcaption class="caption-text">Damon & Naomi - Another Day (London, June 2019)</figcaption></figure>

 And then a couple of days later Dean played On Fire in full for the first time - and you can't do that without playing Another Day.
 He did a couple more On Fire shows over the summer.
-Here they are performing Another Day in San Francisco in July with Britta on vocals.
+Here he is performing Another Day in San Francisco in July with Britta on vocals.

 <div class="well">
   <p class="audio">Audio: <a href="https://media.fullofwishes.co.uk/05-dean_wareham/audio/2019-07-25-dean-wareham-san-francisco-another-day.mp3">Dean & Britta - Another Day (Galaxie 500 cover)</a></p>